-- NCI Business Incubation Centre – National College of Ireland
+- Business Incubation Centre – National College of Ireland

 - Origin8 – NCAD

-Coworking has really taken off in Dublin, establishing a new kind of workspace for start-ups.
+Why choose a coworking office space?
+Coworking in Dublin has really taken off, establishing a new kind of workspace for startups and established businesses alike.
 You’re not just a tenant in a coworking space.
-Instead, you’re a member of a collective, an active component of a community comprising like-minded creators, innovators and entrepreneurs.
-Coworking spaces tend to be in cool, contemporary, aesthetically pleasing buildings.
-But it’s their relative affordability that makes them so attractive – with a desk space in a fully serviced, centrally located building from only two or three hundred euro a month, and some offering pay-as-you-go and hourly pricing plans.
+Instead, you’re a member of a collective, an active part of a community made up of like-minded creators, innovators and entrepreneurs.
+Coworking spaces tend to be in cool, contemporary, aesthetically-pleasing buildings.
+But it’s their relative affordability that makes them so attractive.
+You can get a desk space in a fully-serviced, centrally located building for only two or three hundred euro a month.
+Some of them even offer pay-as-you-go and ho